cmu-delphi/delphi-epidata/docs/api/README.md

 Any data which is produced novelly by Delphi and is intentionally and openly surfaced by Delphi through this API is hereby licensed [CC BY](https://creativecommons.org/licenses/by/4.0/) except where otherwise noted.
-Endpoints, as specified by the `source` parameter, which are known to wholly or partially serve data under this license include:
+Endpoints, as specified by the `endpoint` parameter, which are known to wholly or partially serve data under this license include:

 - `covidcast`